• Skip to primary navigation

 I’ve been lusting after good pickled red onions ever since and created a similar version as soon as I got back stateside.
 Something about that mix of tangy, sweet and spicy with the crisp crunch of the onion just makes every taco without them seem inadequate and mundane.

-The hint of tart lime is offset by the sweetness of the fresh orange juice creating a perfect balance of flavors that will leave you wanting more and more, unable to stop eating them.
-At least half an onion worth didn’t even make it to tacos because they were just too addicting to stop eating plain!
-Either that or I was just hangry and attacking them like a crazy person.
-Maybe a little of both.
+The hint of tart lime is offset by the sweetness of the fresh orange juice creating a perfect balance of flavors that will leave you wanting more, unable to stop eating them.

-And don’t stop at tacos!
-The crisp texture is the perfect addition to nachos, dips, sandwiches, wraps, burgers and whatever else you can dream up.
+The crisp texture of this condiment is the perfect addition to tacos, nachos, dips, sandwiches, wraps, burgers and whatever else you can dream up.
 Here are a few recipe ideas to get your wheels turning

 • Enchilada Casserole – its practically begging for a few red onions on top